gravitee-io/gravitee-platform-docs/docs/am/guides/administration.md

 An environment belongs to one organization.

 {% hint style="info" %}
 By default, the Community Edition version of AM comes with a default organization and a default environment.
-For a multi-environment setup, you need an integration with Gravitee Cloud.
+For a multi-environment setup, you need an integration with Gravitee Cockpit.
 {% endhint %}

 ## Roles and permissions overview